Chicago’s Accessory Dwelling Units Plan Will Start May 1

 A 1957 rewrite of the Chicago building and zoning codes “grandfathered” such existing dwelling units built prior to 1948 due to the after-effects of the 1930s Great Depression and the severe post World-War II 1940s housing shortages.

-nds of existing, but officially unauthorized apartments, were affordably rented in ethnic and gentrified neighborhoods alike.
+Since then, thousands of existing, but officially unauthorized apartments, were affordably rented in ethnic and gentrified neighborhoods alike.

 After the war, some North Side three-flats were split into six rental apartments often with a seventh unit in the basement, and that was legal.
 These small, 500-square-foot apartments rented for as little as $20 a month, and included shared bathrooms, ingress and egress.
 Of course, most blue-collar tenants were earning $50 a week during that era, but those apartments were truly affordable housing by today’s standards.